antonio24073/vagrant-sshfs-boilerplate/README.md

 vagrant mutate ubuntu/focal64 libvirt vagrant box remove ubuntu/focal64 --provider=virtualbox
 ```
-But `ubuntu/focal64` not working in libvirt, I replace it with `generic/ubuntu2004`
+But `ubuntu/focal64` not working in libvirt, I replaced it with `generic/ubuntu2004`

 ------------------------------